Bryant Park: Description

-Bryant Park is located between Fifth and Sixth Avenues and between 40th and 42nd Street, and covers 9.6 acre.
+Bryant Park is located between Fifth and Sixth Avenues and between 40th and 42nd Streets, and covers 9.6 acre.
 Although technically the main branch of the New York Public Library is located within the park, in design it forms the eastern boundary of the park's green space, making Sixth Avenue the park's primary entrance.
 Bryant Park is used mostly as a passive recreation space, and lacks active sports facilities.
 Bryant Park is several steps above the surrounding streets, enclosed by a retaining wall.
 Granite stairs at several locations provide access from the surrounding sidewalks.
 The surrounding area contains numerous structures, including the Bank of America Tower and 1095 Avenue of the Americas to the northwest; the Bryant Park Studios, American Radiator Building, Engineers' Club Building, and 452 Fifth Avenue to the south; 461 Fifth Avenue and the Stavros Niarchos Foundation Library to the southeast; and 500 Fifth Avenue, the Aeolian Building, and the W.R.
 Grace Building to the north.

 One of the park's largest features is a large lawn located slightly below the level of the surrounding walkways.
 Besides serving as a "lunchroom" for office workers, the lawn serves as the seating area for some of the park's major events, such as Bryant Park Movie Nights, Broadway in Bryant Park, and Square Dance.
 The lawn's season runs from February until October, when it is closed to make way for Bank of America Winter Village.

 Numerous walkways surround the central lawn.
 The northern and southern sides are each flanked by two flagstone walkways.
-Each of these walkways is bordered by London plane trees (Platanus acerifolia), which contribute to the park's European feel.
+Each of these walkways is bordered by London plane (Platanus × hispanica) trees, which contribute to the park's European feel.
 In addition, numerous statues are scattered throughout the park.
 A raised terrace on the eastern side of the lawn, which dates to the construction of the library's main branch, is paved with gray flagstones and red brick.
 Its centerpiece is the William Cullen Bryant Memorial, which is raised on a pedestal of its own.